How Manufacturers Can Build a Strong Direct to Customer Sales Model

 This form of relationship-building can even help manufacturers grow accounts with additional products and services offered as a result of the goodwill they’ve fostered as a trusted supplier.

-To keep in regular contact and stay top of mind, manufacturers should also consider investing time and effort into email marketing efforts that are designed to engage customers with helpful messaging.
+To keep in regular contact and stay top of mind, manufacturers should also consider investing time and effort into email marketing designed to engage customers with helpful messaging.

 Email outreach is highly scalable and is an easy way to deliver updates, changes of service, and even pushes for reorder and maintenance checks to drive incremental orders and reorders.